reactjs/react.dev/src/content/learn/keeping-components-pure.md

 <Solution>

-The problem is that the `Profile` component writes to a preexisting variable called `currentPerson`, and the `Header` and `Avatar` components read from it.
+The problem is that the `Profile` Component writes to a preexisting variable called `currentPerson`, and the `Header` and `Avatar` Components read from it.
 This makes *all three of them* impure and difficult to predict.

 To fix the bug, remove the `currentPerson` variable.
 Instead, pass all information from `Profile` to `Header` and `Avatar` via props.
-You'll need to add a `person` prop to both components and pass it all the way down.
+You'll need to add a `person` prop to both Components and pass it all the way down.

 <Sandpack>